rahulkrishnanfs/kubernetes-fluentd-elastic-kibana-cluster/README.md

 ```
     kubectl create -f es-master-internal-svc.yml
 ```

- 7. This will create a pod to store the data in the elasticsearch cluster with Statefulsets kubernetes resource.
+ 7. This will create a pod to store data in the elasticsearch cluster with the help of Statefulsets kubernetes resource.

 ```
     kubectl create -f es-date-statefulset.yml
 ```

  !['o' output](http://i.imgur.com/WjMNfy0.png)

 8. Fluentd pod is deployed across the K8s cluster using Deployment resource.
+This will ensure that a copy of Fluend pod is running on all minions

 ```
     kubectl create -f fluentd.yml
 ```

 9. Kibana pod will be created and accessing the logs by communicating the elasticsearch cluster using the elasticsearch-internal service with 9200 port.

 ```